kulibraries/20211021-gh-contribute/README.md

 - Contribute back to projects using a [fork/branch/pull request workflow](https://github.com/dmgt/swc_github_flow/blob/master/for_novice_contributors.md), aka GitHub Flow

 ### Use for Learning
 Interact with the repository as we practiced in class and explore concepts we didn't get to cover.
+Complete the exercise in `git-handout.md`.
 Ask questions by adding a new Issue.

 Above all, don't worry - **you can't break it!**